Who is John Object?

-Frankly speaking, I'm a big fan of 80-90s synthetic r'n'b and soul, especially by artists that are not very famous.
+Frankly speaking, I'm a big fan of 80–90s synthetic R&B and soul, especially of artists that are not very famous.
 I love the obvious synth presets of those times.
-I’m amused with the idea of Milli Vanilli, when the guys from the album cover had absolutely nothing to do with music: they didn’t sing, play or write songs on 'their' record.
-Of course, my source of inspiration in Milli Vanilli is those musicians and producers, who planned all this and preferred to stay in the shadow, while making an impressive product for that time.
-So far, I have no idea who they are and I’m very amused with the contrast between the emotional content of the songs and the musicians’ anonymity.
-I imagine them as a group of pale faced guys with long hair, wearing thin glasses and gray shirts.
+I’m amused with the idea of Milli Vanilli band, when the guys from the album cover had absolutely nothing to do with music: they didn’t sing, play or write songs on “their” record.
+Of course, my source of inspiration in Milli Vanilli is those musicians and producers who planned all this and preferred to stay out of the spotlight while making an impressive product for that time.
+So far, I have no idea who they are and I’m very amused by the contrast between the emotional content of the songs and the musicians’ anonymity.
+I imagine them as a group of pale-faced guys with long hair, wearing thin glasses and gray shirts.
 And the guys on the cover are very handsome indeed.
-I like to get Milli Vanilli’s record from the shelf and look them in the eyes while someone else’s music is playing, but somehow also theirs.
+I like to get Milli Vanilli’s record from the shelf and look at them while someone else’s music, which is somehow also theirs, is playing.

 What do you use for writing tracks?

-I use Oberheim OB-12, Moog Rogue, Korg microKORG XL, Electronics EM-25 as axe.
-As for the software, it’s Ableton Live and Max.
-Most of the songs start with a sketch on the synthesizer – it is so much easier to work with a melody or create the appropriate tone in this way.
-However, the initial parts are either replaced by plugins, or they become unnecessary or get overwritten.
-I have no prejudice in terms of comparing the sound on software or synthesizer, but I get pleasure from the process of playing and synthesising.
-Creating music turned into a kind of job for me a long time ago, and playing synthesizers still remains just playing, so I rarely mix them on purpose.
+Speaking of hardware, I use Oberheim OB-12, Moog Rogue, Korg microKORG XL, and Elektronika EM-25.
+Speaking of software, it’s Ableton Live and Max.
+Most of the songs start with a synthesizer sketch — it is so much easier to work with a melody or create the appropriate tone in this way.
+However, the initial parts are then either replaced by plugins, or become unnecessary and get overwritten.
+I have no prejudice in terms of comparing the sound of software and synthesizers, but I enjoy the process of playing and synthesizing.
+Creating music turned into a kind of job for me a long time ago, and playing synthesizers still remain just fun, so I usually separate it.

 For how long have you been making music?

-What kind of live performance are you preparing for the New Year's Схема?
+What kind of live performance are you preparing for the New Year's Cxema?